-- o It is reflected in attentive listening to teachers by learners and by the principal in formal and informal situations. - o The words, the tone and the non-verbal behaviour manifested by learners and principal in conversation with teacher reflect respect. - o It can be observed in a genuine involvement of teachers and learners in the teaching learning process in which learners recognize and accept the fact that teachers scold learners for learner's benefit. - o It is giving due attention to teacher's fatigue and right to rest. - o It is observed in accepting limitations of teacher with dignity. - o It is observed in the manner in which the principal protects the teacher from gratuitous/unnecessary/unjustified external influences like pressure of parents / management and community. - O It is observed in the effort taken and the manner in which the principal felicitates the endeavours of teacher/s in front of learners and external groups like management/parents/community.
+- It is reflected in attentive listening to teachers by learners and by the principal in formal and informal situations. - The words, the tone and the non-verbal behaviour manifested by learners and principal in conversation with teacher reflect respect. - It can be observed in a genuine involvement of teachers and learners in the teaching learning process in which learners recognize and accept the fact that teachers scold learners for learner's benefit. - It is giving due attention to teacher's fatigue and right to rest. - It is observed in accepting limitations of teacher with dignity.